 50+ Desktop Productivity Tools You Can’t Live Without

 Maybe you work in the office, but you long to be outside with your friends or family.
 You hate wasting time with unnecessary busywork because you want to balance your time on, not just work, but also the people who matter.
 You strive for efficiency with every task.
-Using the right tools is a key part of that.
-So since we care about you here at IVANNOVATION, these are some of the top desktop productivity tools that we use.
+As a translation company that translates millions of words per year, we keep busy.
+That means productivity is key, and any tool that can make us more productive is priceless.
+Here is a list of desktop productivity tools that we love the most.

 Our Favorite Desktop Productivity Tools

-Since this list of productivity tools for the desktop weighs in at 52 items, we’ve organized them into the following categories:
+Since this list of the best office productivity tools for the desktop weighs in at more than 50 items, we’ve organized them into the following categories:

 - Project Management